ess-dmsc/kafka-to-nexus/README.md

 ### Send command to kafka-to-nexus

-Commands are JSON messages.
+Commands in the form of JSON messages are used to start and stop file writing.

-Send commands to the broker/topic given by `--broker-command`
+Commands can be send through Kafka via the broker/topic specified by the `--broker-command` option.
+Commands can also be given in the configuration file specified by `--config-file <file.json>` (see a bit later in this section).

 In the "streams" section of the command:
 - `topic`: Kafka topic from which the data comes.